aplteam/Tatin/docs/FirstStepsWithTatin.md

 Notes:

-* Loading a package has only one purpose: to investigate it.
+* Loading a package in this way has only one purpose: to investigate it.

 * Loading a package might be different from installing a package: when loading a package the precise versions of dependency packages will be loaded, but when a package is installed that is not necessarily the case.